rfjkullberg/Microbiota_cytokine_production/README.md

 ## Step 6 - Linking rectal microbiota profiles to cytokine producing capacity
-Next, we compared the cytokine producing capacity between patients with disrupted and undisrupted microbiota profiles.
+Next, we compared the cytokine producing capacity and degranulation products between patients with disrupted and undisrupted microbiota profiles.
-We converted the cytokine production data into long format, combined the data with the metadata, and calculated the median (per group), p-values between groups and the log2 fold change.
+We converted the cytokine data into long format, combined the data with the metadata, and calculated the median (per group), p-values between groups and the log2 fold change.

 ```
 c <- cytokines  %>%